telerik/ajax-docs/controls/editor/client-side-programming/methods/selection/gethtml.md

->note The return value contains the HTML formatting in contrast to the [getText]({%slug editor/client-side-programming/methods/selection/gettext%}) method.
+>tip The return value contains the HTML formatting in contrast to the [getText]({%slug editor/client-side-programming/methods/selection/gettext%}) method.

 The example below populates a Label and a TextBox with the currently selected html: